High Frequency Spectrum of Primordial Gravitational Waves: Quantum production of gravitational waves

 \subsubsection{Short wavelength limit}

 Next let us consider GWs with short wavelength limit, which never exit the horizon.
 As far as $k\gg a H_{\rm inf}$, the evolution of the modes are adiabatic during inflation and no enhancement happens.
 However, after inflation, the inflaton coherent oscillation begins and then another mass scale, the inflaton mass $m_\phi$, appears.
 It is sometimes much larger than the Hubble scale $H_{\rm inf}$.
 Then the GW modes enhancement happens when the condition $k/a \simeq m_\phi$ is satisfied.
 This is nothing but a particle production due to the oscillating field, and a simple (rough) interpretation is that the gravitons are produced by the inflaton annihilation process $\varphi\varphi \to hh$~\cite{Ema:2015dka,Ema:2020ggo}.
-For the inflaton potential $V \sim \varphi^n$, the effective ``mass'' of the inflaton is given by $m_\phi \propto \varphi^{(n-2)/2} \propto a^{-3w}$ and there may also be multi inflaton annihilation processes like $\varphi \cdots \varphi \to hh$.
+For the inflaton potential $V \sim \varphi^n$, the effective ``mass'' of the inflaton is given by $m_\phi \propto \overline\varphi^{(n-2)/2} \propto a^{-3w}$ (where $\overline\varphi$ is the amplitude of the oscillating field $\varphi$) and there may also be multi inflaton annihilation processes like $\varphi \cdots \varphi \to hh$.

 The effective production rate of the graviton from the inflaton is given by